 So Finland came up with an idea: a gift box, delivered before you deliver.
-It originally contained fabric so expectant mothers could create clothes for their newborns, as well as many of the items that are still in the box today.
+Originally, this care package mostly consisted of a set of fabric so expectant mothers could create clothes for their newborns, along with a few other odds and ends.
 Over the years, the new baby box has grown into a robust cornucopia of tiny awesomeness.
-There’s a little mattress and concordant bedding; a snowsuit set with mittens, a hat, and booties; bodysuits, socks, and other everyday-wear; some bathroom items, such as a towel and toothbrush; and even bra pads and condoms.
+There’s a little mattress and concordant bedding; a snowsuit set with mittens, a hat, and booties; bodysuits, socks, and other everyday wear; some bathroom items, such as a towel and toothbrush; and even bra pads and condoms.
 (Here’s a full list, with pictures.)

-Now, according to the BBC, a majority of Finns grow up — for a few weeks or months, at least — sleeping in a box.
+Today, according to the BBC, a majority of Finns grow up — for a few weeks or months, at least — sleeping in a box.
 (The lid isn’t on, don’t worry!)
-Oh, and one other thing: the box helped solve the problem.
+And the program was a resounding success.
 Infant mortality in Finland fell from a peak nearing 90 per 1,000 in the 1940s to the single digits by the late 1970s.
 Finland now has one of the lowest infant mortality rates in the world.

 From the Archives: Life in the Fast Lane: How Finland combats speeding.

 Related: A book of nursery rhymes from around the world.
 Only one review, four stars.

 Both images via the aforementioned BBC article.